plut0sfork/plut0sfork/README.md

   ✯<br/>
 <br/>
 <p align="left"> id describe myself as generally friendly﹐ so dont be afraid to int on any platform﹐﹐  <br/>
+  i also encourage calling me by js the name of the character im cosplaying lol <br/>
 ┈┈┈> digital artist ┈┈┈┈ ENTP <br/>
 <br/>
 <br/>